-We are not required to include a balance sheet in this Brochure because we do not require or solicit prepayment of more than \$1,200 in fees per client, six months or more in advance.
+MSSB is not required to include a balance sheet in this brochure because MSSB does not require or solicit prepayment of more than \$1,200 in fees per client, six months or more in advance.

-We do not have any financial conditions that are reasonably likely to impair our ability to meet its contractual commitments to clients.

-MSSB and its predecessors have not been the subject of a bankruptcy petition during the past 10 years.
+MSSB does not have any financial conditions that are reasonably likely to impair its ability to meet its contractual commitments to clients.
+MSSB and its predecessors have not been the subject of a bankruptcy petition during the past ten years.